issbgkh/schain-wallet/README.md

 ```
-Now, you can start using the other funtionalities of the wallet, including show balance, transfer, approve, and allowance coins.
+Now, you can start using the other wallet functionalities, including show balance, transfer, approve, and allowance coins.